Wednesday, March 24, 2010

 Paws Off

 To cope with the last weeks of February, I planned a stellar back patio container garden.
 With the help of Steve and lots of library books, this weekend I moved one baby step toward home-grown tomatoes.
-We started some seeds inside, and sowed lettuce and kale outside in boxes we got for free (with the purchase of a bottle of beer - darn) at a local wine shop.
+I started some seeds inside, and sowed lettuce and kale outside in boxes I got for free (with the purchase of a bottle of beer - darn) at a local wine shop.

 Hanging out in the sun.
 Mocking me.